NeilBetham/livewire-streamer/README.md

 livewire-streamer
 =================
-This is a simple Ubuntu upstart script that runs some utilities to pipe audio from a Livewire network to an instance of Icecast.
+This is a c program which can be used to stream a Livewire audio source to an icecast server

 * Livewire is a protocol used in the broadcast industry to stream CD quality audio over a network.